albert2126/data_processing_tools/README.md

 # Data flow processing

-This is a set of utilities demonstrating the structure of tools for creating reST documents from source configuration files store in Git repositories.
+This is a set of utilities demonstrating the structure of tools for creating reST documents from source configuration files stored in Git repositories.
 Non-working package - demonstration only.

 Hierarchy of objects: